 Federal financial aid is available through the Direct PLUS loan for qualifying students registered for a minimum of three (3) degree-applicable credits, which includes on-campus/online courses, externships, and study abroad programs.
 Please review the cost of attendance (below) to learn how living expense refunds, if applicable, are calculated.
 The summer term has a separate cost of attendance and receipt of summer financial aid does not affect eligibility in a future term.

-Summer financial aid is contingent upon satisfactory academic progress, which is evaluated after all spring grades are finalized, and typically occurs in early to mid-June.
-Living expense refunds, if applicable, are generally available 5-7 business days after financial aid has disbursed to the school and cannot be released early.
+Disbursement of summer financial aid is contingent upon satisfactory academic progress, which is evaluated after all spring grades are finalized, and typically occurs in early to mid-June.
+Living expense refunds, if applicable, are generally available 5-7 business days after financial aid has disbursed and cannot be released early for any reason.

 Students enrolled at another institution visiting AUWCL for summer courses or programs are not eligible to receive financial aid through AUWCL and must work with their home institution to determine eligibility.
 Should the home institution require additional information related to the cost of attendance, please email finaid@wcl.american.edu.

-Please note: The Direct Unsubsidized loan and the following institutional financial aid are not available during the summer term: WCL need-based grant; Admissions, Dean’s, Faculty, Judicial, Jurist, WCL, WCL Achievement, and full-time Capital Merit Scholarships; and WCL restricted scholarships.
+Please note: The Direct Unsubsidized loan and the following institutional financial aid are not available during the summer term: WCL Need-Based Grants; Admissions, Dean’s, Faculty, Judicial, Jurist, and WCL Merit Scholarships; full-time Capital Merit Scholarships; WCL Achievement Scholarships; and WCL Restricted Scholarships.

 Federal financial aid is available to AUWCL students enrolled in an approved study abroad program (minimum of three credits).